Grantham: Media

 Grantham's local newspaper, the Grantham Journal, first went on sale in 1854 as The Grantham Journal of Useful, Instructive and Entertaining Knowledge and Monthly Advertiser.
 It was founded by Henry Escritt, a Yorkshireman by birth, who moved to the area in 1861.
 The Journal is owned by Iliffe Media (formerly by Johnston Press), and has a sister newspaper in Melton Mowbray, the Melton Times.
-In the 1960s and earlier it produced the Melton Journal and Rutland Journal, both versions of the main paper.
+In the 1960s and earlier, it produced the Melton Journal and Rutland Journal, both versions of the main paper.

 David Wood (1914–1990), former political editor of The Times (working under Sir William Haley), started out at the Grantham Journal.

 Local news and television programmes are provided by BBC East Midlands and BBC Yorkshire and Lincolnshire on BBC One, and by ITV Central and ITV Yorkshire on ITV1.

 Radio stations that broadcast to the town are BBC Radio Lincolnshire and Greatest Hits Radio Lincolnshire.
 Grantham also has a full-time community radio station, Gravity FM.
 The station has its own studios in Riverside Walk, on the western side of Grantham College.
 It is operated by local volunteers.

 Sport

 Football

-Grantham Town Football Club currently play in the Northern Premier League.
-They were founded in 1874 and now use the 7,500-capacity (covered 1,950, seats 750) South Kesteven Sports Stadium (although average attendances are well below that).
+Grantham Town Football Club currently plays in the Northern Premier League.
+It was founded in 1874 and now uses the 7,500-capacity (covered 1,950, seats 750) South Kesteven Sports Stadium, although average attendances are well below that.
 The ground also doubles up as the town's athletics stadium (one of only three in Lincolnshire), next to the Grantham Meres Leisure Centre on Trent Road.

-Harrowby United F.C. play at Dickens Road (NG31 9QY).
+Harrowby United F.C. play at Dickens Road.
 They are in the United Counties League Premier Division North.